-A lot of crying is more likely to be from overfeeding than under feeding (especially in formula fed babies), than is commonly thought.
+Much crying is most likely to be from overfeeding than under feeding (especially in formula fed babies), as is commonly thought.

 Most bottle fed babies milk is warmed in the microwave.
-Proteins are changed in microwaves and enzymes destroyed, so this is not recommended.
+Proteins are changed in microwaves, so this is not recommended.

 If your supply of milk is too copious, make sure one breast is emptied before feeding on the other one.
 This will reduce your milk to the amount required by the baby.